REGEN: The future of life extension

 Our “machine” is one of great complexity relative to our primitive understandings.
 It suffers from two major defects in regard to longevity.
 The first defect is the replicative nature of cells.
 Cells reproduce by copying themselves.
 A cell both does some work as required by the greater system for which it belongs and to also make copies of itself.
 Any machine exposed to the field of deployment is subjected to the forces within the deployment environment.

 In the context of self reproduction, this can be devastating for the host entity.
-Once a cell has been damaged in its internal reproduction characteristics, it may continue to reproduce even if its design may no longer contribute to its host entity or may even in fact cause damage therein.
+Once a cell has been damaged in its internal reproduction characteristics, it may continue to reproduce even if its design may no longer contribute to its host entity or may even in fact cause overall degradation and malfunction therein.

 Therefore, the solution may entail adding to all cells as a part of their reproductive process, a required step to first verify the integrity of their design details before making another copy of itself.
 We must introduce either a DNA hashing algorithm or some other sort of checksum process.